Structural Backbone

 Visualizing the Graph

-You generally don't query the code graph directly.
-Instead, you enable Graph Expansionin your context request (or use the "Trace" keywords in your MCP editor).
+You don't query the graph directly.
+Instead, your agent enables trace expansion in its context request (or uses the "Trace" keywords in the MCP editor).
+When enabled, SourcePrep:

 - Finds the primary chunks via vector search.